MechaMonk/pyRouterJig/documentation.md

 For now, pyRouterJig does not have the capability to print the figure directly.
-Instead, you must save the figure (described above) to a supported image format, and then print the image using another applicaiton.
+Instead, you must save the figure (described above) to a supported image format, and then print the image using another application.
 On the Mac, I prefer to save as a PDF file and use <b>Preview.app</b> to print.
 For the Incra template, it\'s important that these operations maintain the true dimensions of the template on the printed page.
 I\'m still working